 breached then there would not be an exceedence of the NEPM Standard.

 There is no Visible Reducing Index in Tasmania like in Victoria.

 Standing Council on Environment and Water

 Comprehensive information in relation to Tasmanian air quality can be found on the EPA - Air website.

 Go here to read Tasmania's Indicative Pm2.5 and PM10 Real Time Air Quality Data - updated every 10 minutes from the Base-Line Air Network for EPA Tasmania system (BLANkET).

 In the main these real-time readings cannot be used to determine if there has been an exceedance of the Ambient Air - National Environment Protection Measure.
-(Air NEPM) because:
+(Air NEPM).

-The lazer particle counters do not qualify as an appropriate measuring instrument under the current Australian NEPM Standard.
-They do however, give us an almost real - time air quality reading whereas it can take several weeks to get a validated air quality reading from a gravimetric (weight of particles, not number of particles) style monitor.
+The light scattering lazer particle counters are an equivalent measuring instrument under the current Australian NEPM Standards.
+They give us an almost real - time air quality reading whereas it can take several weeks to get a validated air quality reading from a gravimetric (weight of particles, not number of particles) style monitor.